Interpreting Your Damaged Trust Results

 Present the most likely place to make new friends

-Are small enough to engage each member in the role of humanity in change efforts
+Are small enough to actively engage each member in change efforts

 Next, the assessment addresses each person's individual responsibility to uphold trust within the team.
 Real change only happens when each team member carries through on a commitment to the behaviors of trust.
 These are captured in the Behavior Matrix.